Space Activities For Kids

 Space Learning Resources

 One day my kids were challenging each other to see who knew the most about stuff.
 It’s a thing they like to do.
 My oldest asked my youngest if he could name all the planets, in order.
 I held my breath, knowing he would get this wrong.
 Then he turned around and rattled them all off with a confident, quirky smile on his face.
 When I asked how he knew that, he turned to me and said, “That’s Tappity!”
 So yes, Tappity is a huge win in our house with their multi-sensory approach to learning.
+Plus, they now offer live classes for a more interactive, powerful learning experience!
+Learn more about Tappity Science Academy.

 MEL Science and MEL Kids has a few kits with space themes, including the one we created Maze Rocket!
 It was a fantastic space craft activity with awesome supplementary lessons.
 In the MEL Science program they have Rocket Science and Galaxy in a Bottle experiments.
 Overall, we are huge fans of MEL Science and MEL Kids.
 Their kits are absolutely top notch.